The Pain Of Arthritis & How It Can Impact People's Lives

 While there is no cure for arthritis, there are many ways to manage the pain of arthritis.
 Arthritis Action, to find out more.

 “The word “arthritis” means ‘inflammation in the joints’.
 Inflammation is a difficult thing to imagine and describe, but it is part of the body’s normal healing process, just like the healing of a cut or a bruise.
 Inflammation can be thought of as being like a bruise with swelling on the inside of the joints, and this can cause symptoms including pain and stiffness,” says Arthritis Action.

 The two most common forms of arthritis are osteoarthritis and rheumatoid arthritis.
 Osteoarthritis happens when the cartilage (a smooth layer of tissue that lies between the bone and the joint and helps your joints move smoothly) starts to wear down.
 This can lead to pain, stiffness, and lack of mobility in the joint.

 Rheumatoid arthritis is an auto-immune condition where the immune system attacks healthy parts of the body, which leads to painful inflammation.

 “The pain felt due to arthritis differs hugely from person to person, and can come and go at different times.
 The reason for this pain and stiffness depends on the type of arthritis causing it.
 In osteoarthritis, the body is attempting to repair itself, forming new bone which grinds painfully against your body.
 For people with rheumatoid arthritis, the immune system attacks the joints, causing swelling, pain and stiffness.
-Gout, meanwhile, is caused by crystals of uric acid irritating the joints” Dr Wendy continues.
+Gout, meanwhile, is caused by crystals of uric acid irritating the joints” Arthritis Action continues.